 How Do Bloggers Make Money?
 How Much Do I Make?
 Do Blogs Still Make Money in 2023?
 All Your Questions Answered. ($7,914.73 In One Month – Blog Income Report)

 This post may contain affiliate links.
 That means we may make a small commission on items purchased through links in this post at no extra cost to you!

-In November my blog (this site) made me $7,914.73 and since every month I’ve hit the $7,500+ mark again and again!
-So if you’re wondering whether blogs still make money in 2021, the answer is absolutely yes!
+In November 2020 my blog (this site) made me $7,914.73 and now in 2023 I continue to make a full-time income each month!
+So if you’re wondering whether blogs still make money in 2023, the answer is absolutely yes!
 In this blog income report, I’ll breakdown exactly where all that money came from and what income streams I use to hopefully help you in your own blogging journey!

 - Why Do I Share My Blog Income?

 - How I Made $7,914.73 in One Month Blogging